enzomarzo/tic-tac-toe/README.md

 ## Description

-This project was made by react doc.
+This project was made by react docs.
 It is a good way to understand some basic react principles, like state and props.

 It is a tic tac toe game!
 A fun way to understand.